 Google Apps for Business: All Your Business Products, Plus Third Party Integration

 But we were talking about contact management, right?
 If Google doesn’t provide the solution you’re looking for (and Google doesn’t specialize in contact management or customer relationship management, per se) there are many third parties who have created applications that enable their software to integrate with Google Apps.
-All of those products are available in the Google Apps Marketplace.
+All of those products are available in the GSuite Marketplace.

 The Way of the CRM

 Finally there are Customer Relationship Management systems (CRM).
 For the purposes of most small businesses, this kind of software provides a place to manage relationships with current and future customers.
-At it’s more complex level, a CRM system can integrate a range of business interactions, including customer service, technical support, and marketing.
+At a more complex level, a CRM system can integrate a range of business interactions, including customer service, technical support, and marketing.

 All of the solutions below are cloud-based, which basically means they can be accessed via the web and their information is stored in remote servers, sometimes all around the world.
 The beauty of this is your information is available anytime and anywhere you can log into the web.
 We cover just a few commonly used products, though there are scores of them out there.

 Salesforce.
 The “elephant in the room.”
 Many companies use Salesforce, but it can be overkill for a small business entrepreneur.
 Able to run all kinds of reports, includes automation…could probably give you a shave and a haircut, too.
 People like their crazy blow-out conference called Dreamforce, which basically means that most of us can’t get within a mile of Moscone Center.
-And by the way, this is currently taking place, and runs through November 21!

 Nimble is an intriguing newcomer to the CRM scene.
 Nimble claims to seamlessly integrate your social media presence within its CRM platform, enabling you to “listen in” on conversations relevant to your prospects, while documenting leads and deals as you go.
 There are potentially huge time-saving benefits behind this.
 At $15/user/month, the price is not prohibitively expensive.